ntno/ntno-challenge/README.md

 * force http -> https (locally tested)
 * nginx config tested during build
 * docker image for generating a self signed certificate and uploading to aws systems manager parameter store
+* cert is pulled into final web app image during the build process - **not** stored with the web app code
+  * note - this is still not ideal because the keys are stored in the build artifact and final image (see todos)
 * integration with aws codecommit, codebuild, codedeploy
   * changes to web app are automatically built into an image
+  * build process gets latest certs from systems parameter store
   * docker image is packaged and stored in s3
     * docker image is also stored in elastic container registry for easy retrieval
   * packaged image is deployed to host server